Skip to content

 The dashboard shows a green/yellow/red status for each check.

 2. mail-tester.com: Send an email to the address they provide.
-Scores 9/10 or above are good.
+Scores of 9/10 or above are good.

 3. MXToolbox: Run SPF, DKIM, and DMARC lookups at mxtoolbox.com/SuperTool.aspx.